 3.4.
 Whenever relevant, the Signatories will aim to coordinate, co-develop and collaborate with other stakeholders such as for example the World Health Organisation (WHO).

 3.5.
-For the demonstration projects, a steering committee will be established with representatives from research partners, ICARS, MEPA and MoH.
+For the demonstration projects, a steering committee will be established with representatives from research partners, ICARS, MEPA and MoIDPLHSA.
 The steering committee is responsible for ensuring that activities are implemented according to the approved project document and making any adjustments needed.

 3.6 The Signatories will each appoint a representative that will act as contact point on matters regarding the MoU.